Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 **Business reason**
 - Cheap!
 Using serverless app, you pay per request you make to the API not for a server running 24/7
 - Very, very, very fast starting.
 Using AWS Mobile CLI you could launch Cognito, DaynamoDB, S3, Cloudfront and API Gateway, all working together in harmony
 - Very fast to publish new version of the app to your users.
-Simply run the command one command from terminal
+Simply run one command from terminal
 - Fast development.
 Amplify a very nice new API.
 AWS launched a new API called Amplify.
 What you needed to do in 10 lines of code before you can do it in one line of code using Amplify API
 - Scalability made easy via console
 - Backup made easy via aws console